 Participating FCSO personnel will provide an opportunity for aliens with limited English language proficiency to request an interpreter.
-Qualified foreign language interpreters will be provided by the Flagler County Sheriff's Office, as needed.
+Qualified foreign language interpreters will be provided by the FCSO, as needed.

-The Flagler County Sheriff's Office will maintain a list of qualified interpreters or companies it contracts with to provide such interpreters.
+The FCSO will maintain a list of qualified interpreters or companies it contracts with to provide such interpreters.
 A qualified interpreter, which may include FCSO personnel, means an interpreter who can interpret effectively, accurately, and impartially, using any specialized vocabulary.
 If an interpreter is used when a designated officer is performing functions under this MOA, the interpreter must be identified, by name, in records by annotating on the Warrant for Arrest of Alien or the Warrant of Removal/Deportation.